CSharpM7/StageTutorial/README.md

 For you UI, Export the stage folder from your `ui/replace` and `replace_patch` folders in arc, and this'll automatically detect which UI to copy over.
 UI is the same for characters except much easier.
 I recommend using TNN's [Unrestricted Camera](https://gamebanana.com/mods/38659) and my [Invisible Puffs](https://gamebanana.com/mods/404302) mods to get a good screenshot.
 Use Special Smash's fixed camera mode to get a good screenshot.

 But ya thank you for sitting through ALL of this, or skimming through I won't judge.
 Just make sure with stage mods PLEASE put some quality into it.
 I really don't want gamebanana to be flooded with the ***Shiny Blue DK*** of stages.
 Take pride in your work, and people will appreciate it.
 Cut corners and people will notice...for the wrong reasons.

+## Special Thanks

+Thank you to chrispo, C2PO, boop and 4days (huge shoutout) for funding this tutorial on my [kofi page](https://ko-fi.com/csharpm7).
+I honestly would not have the time to block out this tutorial betwixt Alucard, HDR and other things but I'm glad a tutorial is finally in the hands of the community.
+Also huge thanks to [Peardian](https://www.models-resource.com/submitter/Peardian/) for ripping the assets and making them publicly available.

+Take care, and mod responsibly.

 # FAQS